 - a.
 There is no requirement that IF-IMV provide explicit mechanisms for redundancy and failover.
 It is acceptable that vendor IMVs and TNCSs are able to provide proprietary redundancy and failover mechanisms. - b.
-There is no requirement that IF-IMV provide support for a single endpoint with multiple users with different preferred languages. - c.
 There is no requirement that IF-IMV provide support for several TNCSs from different vendors running in a single Java Virtual Machine at the same time.